Pagnarith-Pit/PhD-Thesis-/Chapter2/README.md

 * **Non-significant paths** → challenge assumptions about how AI influences learning.
 * **Good model fit indices** (CFI > 0.90, RMSEA < 0.08) → the theoretical model aligns well with the empirical data.

-This ties your entire thesis together by showing *how AI reshapes learning in a structured, causal manner*.
+This ties your entire thesis together by showing *how AI reshapes learning in a structured, causal manner.

 ----

 Together, these analyses determine: